-Then choose to create a new task template.
+Then choose to create a new task template and name it.

 Add all of the tasks that need to be completed before your project can launch.
 Assign an individual to complete the task and add a due date based on number of days before publish.

-You can also add task approvals.
-So individuals are notified when a task is completed and is ready for their approval.
+You can also add task approvals, so individuals are notified when a task is completed ready for their approval.

 Block Off Time to Get Stuff Done

 Marketing managers need to be there for their team members, but sometimes you need to put your head down, turn off all distractions, and get sh*t done.

 Who would have thought that you would need to book a meeting with yourself just to get your work done?